zaiyan-alam/ACCESS-Pegasus-Examples/README.md

 Astronomy
 =========
-The purpose of the examples in this is to illustrate the use of the Pegasus workflows for parallelization of astronomical processing jobs.
+The purpose of the examples in this is to illustrate the use of the Pegasus workflows for parallelization of astronomical data processing jobs.

 Montage
 =======